neuron-core/neuron-laravel/README.md

 The configuration file allows you to configure the default AI provider you want to use in your agents, and the connection parameters (API key, model, etc.) for all the providers you want to use.

-Neuron allows you to implement AI agents using many different providers, like Anthropic, Gemini, OpenAI, Ollama, Mistral, and many more.
-Learn more about supported providers in the Neuron AI documentation: **https://docs.neuron-ai.dev/the-basics/ai-provider**

 You can configure the appropriate API key in your environment file:

 ```dotenv